raul-izquierdo/english/sources/grammar/Parts of Speech/Adjectives.md

 humorístico = humorous `The comedian was humorous` - `The story had a humorous twist`

+preocupante = worrying `The news about the virus is worrying` - `The situation is worrying for many people`

+molesto = annoying `The noise from the construction site is annoying` - `His constant interruptions were annoying`

+tranquilizador = reassuring `The doctor's words were reassuring` - `The calm atmosphere was reassuring`

+duro, severo = harsh `The weather was harsh` - `The criticism was harsh`

+indignante = outrageous `The price of the concert tickets was outrageous`

+cuidadoso = careful `Be careful when crossing the street` - `He was careful with his words`

+## Describing Quality or Condition

+mejorable
+    = improvable `The design is improvable`

+constante, uniforme = steady `The boat moved in a steady rhythm across the water` - `He has a steady job in the city`

+justo = fair `The teacher was fair in grading the exams` - `It was a fair decision to give everyone a chance`

+está bien, ok = it's fine `It's fine to leave early` - `It's fine if you don't want to go`

+importante
+    = significant (importante, relevante)

+excepcional
+    = exceptional `The service at the hotel was exceptional` - `The food was exceptional` = outstanding (sobresaliente) `The service at the hotel was outstanding` - `The food was outstanding`

 ## Uses of So and Such (son tan...)